 Best things to do on the Sunshine Coast

 Discover the best things to do on the Sunshine Coast and learn why Queensland is known as beautiful one day, and perfect the next.
-The Sunshine Coast is the most ‘Instagramable’ getaway in sunny Queensland.
+The Sunshine Coast is considered the most ‘Instagramable’ getaway in sunny Queensland.

 With spectacular beaches and surfing destinations, scenic walks along the coastline, wildlife zoos and aquariums, deep sea fishing adventures, art galleries and award winning eateries.
 All this and more, just an hour north of Brisbane, Queensland’s capitol city.